-An Olympic athlete has described how being an industrial worker is highly demanding, physically challenging and in many ways similar to training for the Olympics.
+An Olympian has described how being an industrial worker is highly demanding, physically challenging and in many ways similar to training for the Olympics.

 Having come agonisingly close to a Silver Medal for sprint kayaking at the 2004 Athens Olympics, David Rhodes, THORZT’s business development manager, described the Olympics as a job like any other.

 “It’s our workplace, on the water.
 I dedicated six years of training for a shot at 189 seconds of racing,” Rhodes said.